Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Greenhouse Effect.md

 - **Radiation**: it feels warmer on your front than your back when facing a campfire, because radiation (light we can’t see) travels to you in a straight line and lands on your front – the back is in the ‘shadow’ of the IR radiation.
 The fire glows orange, but it also glows in the IR.

-Similarly, the Earth is also quite warm and loses heat via radiation.
+Similarly, everything emits radiation as everything has a temperature no matter how low it is.
+For example, the Earth is also quite warm and loses heat via radiation.
 It just isn’t hot enough to glow red hot like a campfire.

 Experiment Note: The thermocouples are fixed at about the same height in both flasks, so convection should not contribute to the temperature difference between flasks.